simon-im-security/Nmap-Scan-Report/README.md

 # Nmap Scan Report

 ## Description:
 Nmap Scan Report is a bash script designed to conduct a comprehensive port scan and produce a detailed report of open ports and services running on a local system.
-The script utilises the Nmap tool to perform the scan and generates an HTML report for further analysis.
+The script utilises the Nmap tool to perform the scan and generates a HTML report for further analysis.

 ## Features:
 - Conducts a thorough port scan using Nmap.